You are here

 Local Phenology Leader Certification Course

 The USA National Phenology Network’s Local Phenology Leader Certification Course is designed to help you establish a Nature's Notebook citizen science program.
 It is most appropriate for those interested in developing long-term phenology datasets and long-term engagement programs (not just one-time opportunities) using Nature's Notebook.
 The course is online and interactive; participants work with a cohort of others across the county and with USA-NPN Outreach and Education Staff to gain the skills need to develop a program plan, recruit volunteers, collect observations, analyze observation data, and collaborate with community partners.

 The Local Phenology Leader (LPL) Certification Course is an interactive and intensive 10-week, 60-80* hour Course requiring participation in a combination of online assignments, group discussions, and the development of an individualized program plan for phenology monitoring with Nature's Notebook.
 Participants must obtain a score of 80% on the overall course to become a Certified Local Phenology Leader, an award that designates trained leaders in Nature's Notebook system and highlights them on the LPL Certified Leaders page.

 For more information on Local Phenology Programs and Local Phenology Leaders, see our Local Phenology Program Planning Guide.
 This Guide also serves as the course Handbook.

-*Participants should plan to spend about 5 hours a week on the assignments.
+*Participants should plan to spend about 5-8 hours a week on the assignments.
 Depending upon your experience it may take slightly more time each week.

 What are the benefits of becoming a Certified Local Phenology Leader?

 1. You will learn how to create and implement a sustainable long-term Nature's Notebook phenology monitoring program that lasts for more than 2 years.